-The Indian Ocean islands of Mauritius, Seychelles and the Maldives have all the makings of a classic tropical island vacation but each is quite different from the other.
-While Mauritius is a single island ringed by reefs and beaches, the tiny coral islands of the Maldives have just one resort each, and the Seychelles Archipelago rests somewhere in between the two with some large and developed islands, others tiny and deserted.
+Mauritius is a single island ringed by reefs and beaches, but the tiny coral islands of the Maldives have just one resort each, and the Seychelles Archipelago rests somewhere in between the two with some large and developed islands, others tiny and deserted.

 Mauritius is part of the Mascarene Islands, where volcanic eruptions under the Indian Ocean created an archipelago millions of years ago.
 Sailors will delight in the secluded coves and bright green lagoons of eastern Mauritius, and appreciate the slow pace of life.

 The Seychelles are an impressive destination for a yacht charter, with gorgeous tropical islands, sandy beaches and imposing granite rocks polished by the relentless waves of the Indian Ocean.
 They are to numerous beaches, coral reefs and nature reserves, as well as rare animals such as giant Aldabra tortoises.